faadias/ezdb/README.md

 			console.log(results);
 		});

-If you think that this will only remove those records where age is 29 and first name is "Grace", then you guessed it right!
+If you think that this will only remove those records where age is 56 and first name is "Grace", then you guessed it right!

-The only important note here is that, differently from other Promises, this one will not return the records primary key only, but the whole record itself!
+The only important note here is that, differently from other Promises, this one will not return only the records' primary keys, but the whole record itself!

 ## Transactions